Ada-Developers-Academy/daily-curriculum/week18/tuesday/angular-setup.md

 If you haven't followed the steps in Installfest pt2, this won't work.
 Before you try to do any of this stuff, go back to week17 and do the installfest homework.

+##Why use a server?

+You don't actually need to use a server for the application we are building, so why use it?
+Well, we can use NPM to help work around the same-origin policy.

+The same-origin policy is a security measure that prevents scripts from accessing the DOM on different sites.
+You can provide a CORS header (Cross-Origin Resource Sharing) to allow JavaScript or a script running on another site to access your code.
+In theory, the API we're going to be using has stepped around this issue, but it's good practice to do this so we're going to use NPM.

 ##Adding NPM to run our server

 Navigate to the parent directory of your app (it should be `blahg` or something